SPARQL Web Pages - User Guide

 The three views above define different ways of visualizing instances of that class.
 The property ui:id is used to distinguish them.
 The control element ui:resourceView (described below) can be used to select which of the views shall be picked.
 A similar mechanism is supported by the SWP server using a servlet argument to specify the matching ids.

 The general mechanism for selecting a view also considers a property ui:priority which is also shown in the screenshot above.
 Each view can have a priority which is used if the same class has multiple views associated with it.
-A typical use case is the file tui.rdf which defines "global" views that can be applied to all resources.
+A typical use case is the SWA library which defines "global" views that can be applied to all resources.
 These global views are, as shown above, attached to the class rdfs:Resource.
 However, someone else may want to override those default views, and create their own alternative views in some other file.
-In those cases, they should associate a ui:priority higher than the one used by the tui views.
+In those cases, they should associate a ui:priority higher than the one used by the SWA views.
 Since the default value is 0, it is sufficient to just specify no priority in that particular case.

 3.3 Selecting Views with ui:resourceView